Teculos/immunological-EN/README.md

 1. priors - vector of continuous values indicating features that are consistent with canonical prior knowledge
 1. ncores - number of cores used during the model building process
 1. eval - evaluation methods used to optimize models (we suggest "RMSE" for continuous response variables, and "ROCAUC" for classification)
-1. intercept - indacator for inclusion of the intercept for the regression model
+1. intercept - indicator for inclusion of the intercept for the regression model
 1. standardize - indicator for standardization of X prior to model fitting
 1. center - indicator for centering during standardizing of X